 - promoting the success of a diverse group of faculty at all levels, through mentoring, material support and collegial interactions that enhance research and teaching.

-Consisting of undergraduate and graduate studies, we offer undergraduate majors leading to a Bachelor of Arts, Bachelor of Science, a Major with Honors, and an undergraduate minor in Mathematics.
+Consisting of undergraduate and graduate (MS and PhD) studies, we offer undergraduate majors leading to a Bachelor of Arts, Bachelor of Science, a Major with Honors, an undergraduate minor in Mathematics, and an undergraduate minor in Statistics.
 For graduate studies, we offer a graduate program leading to a Master of Science in Mathematics and Statistics.

 Graduate Mission Statement